mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - This component is deprecated because its functionality can be created with the [`sx`](/system/basics/#the-sx-prop) prop or the [`useMediaQuery`](/components/use-media-query) hook.

-  > ✅ This is handled in [🪄preset-safe codemod](#preset-safe) by applying fake `Hidden` component to prevent application crash, further fixes are required.
+  > ✅ This is handled in the [preset-safe codemod](#preset-safe) by applying fake `Hidden` component to prevent application crash, further fixes are required.

   Use the `sx` prop to replace `implementation="css"`: